laravel-liberu/documentation/docs/backend/core.md

 - `twitter`, string, should be the link to the application owners twitter page
 - `ravenKey`, string, should be the API key used for the Raven error reporting functionality
 - `cacheLifetime`, numeric, default is `60`, is the cache lifetime
-- `ensoApiToken`, string, default `null`, is the token that needs to be provided is using the API monitoring module
+- `liberuApiToken`, string, default `null`, is the token that needs to be provided is using the API monitoring module
 - `extendedDocumentTitle`, boolean, default `false`, setting that shows documents with an extended title vs. using a shortened version